 Say “hello!” to my Sheet Pan Paleo Thanksgiving Dinner—it’s done, start to finish, in 90 minutes.
 It’s all done on one sheet pan.
 It perfectly serves two people (with a few leftovers—it worked perfectly for our family of three) and it can easily be doubled to serve 4-6.
 It is also grain-free and paleo—because that’s the way I happen to be eating right now.
 But I think it’s delicious enough to serve to anyone!

-This paleo Thanksgiving dinner has five parts: Herb-Roasted Turkey Breast with Easy Bone Broth Gravy, Coconut Candied Sweet Potatoes, Roasted Cauli-Rice Pilaf, Rosemary Pomegranate Roasted Brussels Sprouts, and Honey Cranberry Sauce.
+This paleo Thanksgiving dinner has five parts: Herb-Roasted Turkey Breast with Easy Bone Broth Gravy, Coconut Candied Sweet Potatoes, Roasted Cauli-Rice Pilaf, Rosemary Pomegranate Roasted Brussels Sprouts, and Cranberry Orange Sauce.

 Everything, minus the cranberry sauce and gravy, is made on one single sheet pan.
 This makes post-dinner cleanup a breeze!
 It might take you less time to clean up than it will to eat the meal, which is almost unheard of on Thanksgiving Day.
 You’ll be in your jammies and watching Elf before you know it (anyone else do this on Thanksgiving evening?).